WilliamTolstrup/P4/MATLAB/README.txt

 Installation can be found here: http://psychtoolbox.org/download Beginner tutorials can be found here: http://peterscarfe.com/ptbtutorials.html Be aware that the documentation for the toolbox is not great.

-Artificial-Signal-FFT.m is the file for artificial signals in MATLAB

-Buffer_of_real_signal_compressed.mp4 is a video of the real captured EEG signals being processed with FFTs in real time.